imanghafoori1/laravel-microscope/README.md

 \App\Models\User::query()->find(...);
 ```

-- The filters here ensure that the captured class reference is a laravel Model and the mathod name is one of the names mentioned in the list.
+- The filters here ensure that the captured class reference is a laravel Model and the method  name is one of the names mentioned in the list.

 So it does not tamper with something like this:
 ```php